hippiehunter/dblbook/src/common/literals.md

 #### Integer Literals

-In DBL, you can't directly write integer literals like you would with alpha, decimal, or implied-decimal literals.
+In DBL, you can't directly write integer literals like you would alpha, decimal, or implied-decimal literals.
 However, when a decimal literal is part of an arithmetic expression with an integer variable, the compiler generates an integer literal in the code.

 #### Literal definition

-> #### Note this is a weird failed concept, you dont need to keep doing it
+> #### Note this is a weird failed concept; you don't need to keep doing it `**Is this comment really supposed to be here?`

 The *literal* declaration allows you to define a local, read-only data structure that cannot be altered during the execution of the program.
 The companion statement *endliteral* marks the conclusion of this declaration.